New York Got Louder in 2020. It Hasn't Quieted Down.

 Every year has the same shape - quiet Monday through Thursday, slow climb Friday, peak Saturday, taper Sunday.
 In a normal year, the Saturday peak is around 5,000-7,000 complaints for the month.

-In August 2020, Saturdays hit ~20,000 — roughly 4× the prior decade's Saturday volume.
-The weekday baseline barely changed; the whole spike was concentrated on Friday and Saturday nights.
+In August 2020, Saturdays hit ~20,000 - roughly 4× the prior decade's Saturday volume.
+The weekday baseline barely changed; the whole spike was concentrated on Fridays and Saturdays.

-2021 cooled off relative to 2020, but Saturdays still ran ~12,000 — still double the pre-pandemic norm.
-Whatever happened in the summer of 2020 reshaped how loud New York gets on a Saturday night, and the pattern is sticky.
+2021 cooled off relative to 2020, but Saturdays still ran ~12,000 - still double the pre-pandemic norm.
+Whatever happened in the summer of 2020 reshaped how loud New York's Saturdays get, and the pattern is sticky.

 So Is New York Noisy?